Vendor Terms and Conditions of Use

 The registration as a Vendor is unlimited.

-Both, the Provider and the Vendor can terminate the User Contract at any time in writing or by e-mail.
+Both, the Provider and the Vendor can terminate the User Contract at any time in writing or by e-mail unless agreed otherwise in the Vendor Plan.
 The Vendor data will be deleted within one week after receipt of the termination notice.

 7. Duties of Conduct of the Vendor, Intellectual Property Rights, Exemption in case of Violations